Back to Blog

 Documents you need for the Anmeldung

-The Wohnungsgeberbestätigung.
-This is a landlord confirmation form that proves you actually live at the address you are registering.
-Your landlord must fill out and sign this document.
-It includes their name, the address of the apartment, and the date you moved in.
-German landlords are legally required to provide this form, and refusing to do so is illegal.
-If you are subletting, the main tenant and the original landlord may both need to sign.
+For identification, EU citizens can use either a passport or national ID card, while non-EU residents should bring their passport plus residence permit if they already have one (or the documentation from their visa application if the permit is still pending).
+The Wohnungsgeberbestätigung is a landlord confirmation form that proves you actually live at the address you are registering — your landlord fills it out and signs it, and it includes their name, the apartment address, and your move-in date.
+German landlords are legally required to provide this form within two weeks of your move-in, and refusing is actually illegal.
+If you are subletting, both the main tenant and the original landlord may need to sign.

-The Meldeschein or Anmeldeformular.
-This is the registration form itself.
-You can usually download it from your city's website or fill it out at the Bürgeramt.
-The form asks for basic personal information: name, date of birth, nationality, marital status, religion (optional, but affects church tax), and previous address if you are moving within Germany.
+The third document, the Meldeschein or Anmeldeformular, is the registration form itself.
+You download it from your city's website or fill it out at the Bürgeramt.
+The form asks for basic personal information: name, date of birth, nationality, marital status, religion (optional but affects church tax), and your previous address if you are moving within Germany.

 How to book a Bürgeramt appointment